Fanthoni/metroOne_webapp/README.md

-├── store-reservation.html   # HTML file, where users see their list of store reservations ├── contact-us.html          # HTML file, where users can contact the developers ├── about-us.html            # HTML file, where users can read more about the developers and the app └── README.md
+├── store-reservation.html   # HTML file, where users see their list of store reservations ├── contact-us.html          # HTML file, where users can contact the developers ├── about-us.html            # HTML file, where users can read more about the developers and the app ├── settings.html            # HTML file, where users configure their the app such as notifications, passwords, and profile └── README.md

 It has the following subfolders and files: